 - Lightweight windbreaker

-- Lightweight hiking boots or trail shoes
+- Lightweight hiking boots or trail shoes, broken-in

 - Comfortable walking shoes or sandals